CMakePP/CMakePPLang/docs/source/getting_started/obtaining_cmakepplang.rst

 *********************

 This section details two ways of obtaining CMakePPLang for use in your build system.
-The easiest way to use the CMakePP language in your project is to :ref:`auto-downloading-cmakepplang`.
+The easiest way to use the CMakePP language in your project is :ref:`auto-downloading-cmakepplang`.

-Alternatively you can choose to :ref:`manually-downloading-cmakepplang`, which is a bit more complicated.
+Alternatively you can choose :ref:`manually-downloading-cmakepplang`, which is a bit more complicated.

 .. _auto-downloading-cmakepplang: